Gregor-Mendel-Institute/aradeepopsis/docs/parameters.md

 > Note that this parameter is _required_ if `--masks` is set and _ignored_ otherwise.

-Specifies a comma-separated list Key=value pairs of segmentation classes and their corresponding pixel values.
+Specifies a comma-separated list of `key=value` pairs of segmentation classes and their corresponding pixel values.
 Key is an arbitrary name and value is the corresponding grayscale pixel value in the supplied segmentation masks.

-> Note that the value of the background class has to be zero and the list has to be inclosed in quotes, e.g
+> Note that the value of the background class has to be zero and the list has to be enclosed in quotes, e.g
 > `--label_spec 'class_background=0,class_norm=255'`

 ### --ignore_label